 - Domain Name: if you skipped here from step 1 above, you can now choose a domain name and a green checkbox will appear if it’s available.
 If, on the other hand, you signed up with Namecheap in step 1 above, you’ll want to select Manage Externally and fill in the domain name you registered above (double check spelling and domain extension (i.e. .com, .net, .space, etc.).
 Your screen will look something like this:

 - CMS Platform – next you’ll be given the option to pre-install a common CMS (Content Management System) platform such as WordPress (my recommendation).
-A CMS essentially provides a front-end interface for you to manage your website so you don’t have to fiddle with the technical details (if you do prefer to spend the time geeking out, you can check out our Dreamweaver tutorial article for an idea of what might be involved).
+A CMS essentially provides a front-end interface for you to manage your website so you don’t have to fiddle with the technical details.
 But there’s really no reason to — CMS’s have gotten so powerful that it’s rare that anyone builds a website from scratch anymore, unless you need a really specific application (over 20% of the internet is powered by WordPress, including We Rock Your Web 🙂 ).
 Choose WordPress and it will install the latest stable version for you (they also have a migration option if you’re transferring an existing website).

 - Account Resource Level – next you’ll want to choose Shared or Burst hosting.
 We recommend beginning with shared; you can always upgrade to Burst if you find that the less expensive Shared option is not meeting your needs.